 Who are the thinkers of our time?
 What are the ideas that matter?
 What do we really value?
-Does anyone care?

 We very much hope that the Salon will foster, in some small part, a little of the optimism and curiosity at the core of the humanist spirit… a spirit which seems sorely lacking in these often doom-laden, and censorious times.
-The spirit of the Salon can be summed up in the words of John Stuart Mill in that mankind is still ‘capable of being improved by free and equal discussion.’
+The spirit of our salon can be summed up in the words of John Stuart Mill in that mankind is still ‘capable of being improved by free and equal discussion.’

 ‘The thing I found best about the Sheffield Salon was that it was not so much about the speakers on the platform as the quality of the discussion generated by the audience.
 I was so impressed that so many people came along, not only with their own experiences and considered opinions, but with a willingness to share and debate them.
 We might not have come up with any answers, but I think we clarified some of the questions.’
 Dr Mike Fitzpatrick, GP, author and speaker at Sheffield Salon.